Nicole Richie: Legal issues

 In October 2002, Richie was arrested following a brawl in a New York City nightclub.
 The charges were dropped.
 In February 2003, she checked herself into a rehabilitation center following her arrest in Malibu, California for driving with a revoked license and possession of heroin.
 In August, she was sentenced to three years' probation.

 On December 11, 2006, Richie was arrested by the California Highway Patrol after she failed a field sobriety test.
 She was charged with driving under the influence on State Route 134 in the Burbank/Glendale, California area.
 Several motorists had reported a black Mercedes-Benz G-Class entering the freeway on the exit ramp and traveling in the opposite traffic direction.
 She admitted to using marijuana and the narcotic Vicodin before the incident.
 On July 27, 2007, Richie was sentenced to four days in jail at the Century Regional Detention Center in Lynwood, California.
 However, she only served about 82 minutes of the sentence and was released at 16:37 PDT on August 23, 2007.
 A spokeswoman for the sheriff's department told People magazine that Richie "was released early due to overcrowding in the jail system."
 Richie enrolled in an 18-month anti-drinking driver education program the following month, according to papers filed with the Superior Court of California.

-In June 2010, Richie's probation was extended one year to March 2011 because she missed her anti-drink driving class.
+In June 2010, Richie's probation was extended one year to March 2011 because she missed her anti-drunk driving class.
 However, Richie's probation was terminated early in December 2010, after her lawyer presented details to the judge that Richie had completed all terms of her probation.